gdeditzyt/rotateRectangle/README.md

 # rotateRectangle.github.io
 This is a web application created by Gobinda Das.
-There are two sliders one is to created boxes and another is to change the angle
+There are two sliders one is to create boxes and another is to change the angle

+Creator - Gobinda Das